odysahe/notes/README.md

 **NOTE:**

-I'm still running on Ubuntu 22.04
+I'm running on Ubuntu 24.04